jhpyle/docassemble/_docs/functions.md

 ## <a name="response"></a>response()

-The `response()` command allows the interview author to use code to send a special HTTP response.
+The `response()` command allows the interview developer to use code to send a special HTTP response.
 Instead of seeing a new **docassemble** screen, the user will see raw content as an HTTP response, or be redirected to another web site.
 As soon as **docassemble** runs the